Technology Transfer (Technology & Engineering) Team

 Dr Adam Daykin

-Adam has over 15 years’ experience of technology commercialisation.
-Following a PhD from Liverpool University in 1990, he moved from research to QinetiQ, the defence, aerospace and security expert, where he worked first as a project manager and then as a business group manager.
-In 2002 he moved to healthcare company Weston Medical as IP manager, followed by a period at NHS Innovations London, focusing on medical devices.
-At QMI, Adam has established six spin-out companies and executed in excess of 40 technology licences.
+Adam has over 20 years’ experience of technology commercialisation.
+Having obtained a PhD in Materials in 1990 and following that worked as a post-doc, he moved to QinetiQ, first to project management and then to business group management.
+In 2002 he moved to healthcare company Weston Medical as IP manager and then spent a period at NHS Innovations London, specialising in medical devices.
+During his 13+ years at QMI, Adam been responsible for establishing 16 spin-out companies worth circa £160m at peak and executed in excess of 60 income generating technology licences.

 +44 (0)207 882 5117